-- (1) Wind load - (A) When wind assisted propulsion systems is out of operation, extreme wind loads exceeding the normal operating load are generated at the maximum actual wind speed. - (B) The maximum actual wind speed is determined by the correlation between the design wind speed and the height.
-In no case should the design wind speed be less than 51.5 m/s. - (C) Wind pressure is based on the drag acting on wind assisted propulsion systems, and can be determined according to the shape of elements of wind assisted propulsion systems subjected to extreme wind loads. - (D) The wind pressure acting on the side area of the exposed elements of wind assisted propulsion system is to be applied in the most unfavorable direction and is to be calculated in accordance with Pt 9, Ch 2, 402, 5 (1) of the Rules for the Classification of Steel Ships. - (2) Snow and ice load - (A) Snow and ice loads are to be considered where applicable. - (B) When ice loads are included in the load considerations, the impact of freezing on structural design is to be determined and submitted by the manufacturer. - (3) Green sea load - Green sea load is to be calculated in accordance with Pt 13, Ch 4, Sec 5, 4.3 of the Rules for the Classification of Steel Ships. - (4) Other extreme loads - Wind directional instability (magnitude and rate) can be important for some types of wind assisted propulsion systems and is to be addressed where applicable.
+- (1) Wind load - (A) When wind assisted propulsion systems is out of operation, extreme wind loads exceeding the normal operating load are generated at the maximum true wind speed. - (B) The maximum true wind speed is determined by the correlation between the design wind speed and the height.
+In no case should the design wind speed be less than $55.0 \, m/s$.
+(2025) - (C) Wind pressure is based on the drag acting on wind assisted propulsion systems, and can be determined according to the shape of elements of wind assisted propulsion systems subjected to extreme wind loads. - (D) The wind pressure acting on the side area of the exposed elements of wind assisted propulsion system is to be applied in the most unfavorable direction and is to be calculated in accordance with Pt 9, Ch 2, 402, 5 (1) of the Rules for the Classification of Steel Ships. - (2) Snow and ice load - (A) Snow and ice loads are to be considered where applicable. - (B) When ice loads are included in the load considerations, the impact of freezing on structural design is to be determined and submitted by the manufacturer. - (3) Green sea load